-With your pediatrician’s okay, tell your child he or she can continue to play sports as long as he or she takes their medicine and follows any rules established by the doctor,” said Russell-Smith.
-“And, you will need to inform the coach of your child’s diagnosis, symptoms to watch for, and how to respond."
+"With your pediatrician’s okay, tell your child he or she can continue to play sports as long as he or she takes their medicine and follows any rules established by the doctor," Russell-Smith said.
+"You will need to inform the coach of your child’s diagnosis, symptoms to watch for, and how to respond."

-4. Always have an emergency action plan in place
+Always have an emergency action plan

 For example, an Asthma Action Plan describes the child’s daily treatment, such as what medicines must be taken and when.
 The plan also describes how to control asthma long term and how to deal with worsening symptoms, including when to call the doctor or go to the emergency room.

 Know your child’s rights

 Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act prohibit discrimination on the basis of disability and allows for special accommodations for children with chronic illnesses.
 For a child with diabetes, that might mean additional access to the bathroom, water, the nurse, insulin, and snacks.
 The law also gives your child the right to immediate access to school work while out sick, and also provides for tutoring.
 The goal is to support both good health and academic success.